Eric Niquette UI, UX, Accessibility

 Activating buttons

-One thing to keep in mind is how buttons are activated.
-The <button> element can be activated using Enter or the Spacebar, while the <a> element can only be activated using the Enter key.
+Another key difference is how these elements are activated.
+The <button> element can be triggered using the Enter key or the Spacebar, while the <a> element can only be activated with the Enter key.

 Takeaways

-• Buttons are used to trigger actions or initiate functions, but not intended to redirect the user.
+• Buttons are meant to trigger actions or initiate functions.

-• Anchors are primarily used for redirection and should generally not be used to trigger actions.
+• Anchors are primarily for navigation and redirection.